How to Make Camper Skirting Out of Foam Board Insulation

 Step 6.
 Joining the Seams

-Instead of HVAC tape, we used duct tape to join the pieces of foam board to each other and to cover the seams between pieces of foam board because it was sturdier and leaving behind residue was not a concern.
+Instead of HVAC tape, we used duct tape to join the pieces of foam board together and to cover the seams between them because it was sturdier and leaving behind residue was not a concern.

 We chose white duct tape to match the white foam board so that it would look nicer.